joeaugie/poker-range-chart-html/README.md

 Similar to what you might find from poker equity calculators, solvers, etc.

-May be useful for some building a web-based application.
+May be useful for someone building a web-based application.

 ![HTML Table Poker Starting Hands Chart Screenshot](poker-starting-hands-chart.PNG)